 Restrictions tips and tricks

-Much like Parental Controls on OS X and iTunes, the Restrictions feature on the iPhone, iPod touch and iPad makes it simple to prevent certain features on your device from being used or exposed to the user.
+Much like Parental Controls on Mac and iTunes, the Restrictions feature on the iPhone, iPod touch and iPad makes it simple to prevent certain features on your device from being used or exposed to the user.

 If you’re a parent or just need to restrict some features on an iOS device, use Restrictions to prevent deleting apps on your device, disable In-App Purchases, set content restrictions, prevent explicit music from appearing in playlists, block certain websites, filter mature language for Siri and Dictation, prevent sharing of photos and videos to specific apps, disallow changes to certain settings such as the volume limit, prohibit the use of certain apps like FaceTime and much, much more.